 The constraint in (13d) is for a head-adjunct structure in which the adjunct is intersective.
 One example of a relevant structure would be blue sky, consisting of an intersective adjunct blue and a nominal sky.
-Assuming the standard type of semantic composition, the semantic representation for this structure as a whole would be something like blue'(x) $\land$ sky'(x), provided that no quantifier is retrieved from quantifier storage and takes scope at this node; the meaning of the adjunct and that of the head would be the outermost non-quantificational elements of this representation.
-This parallels what is specified in (13d).
+Assuming the standard type of semantic composition, the semantic representation for this structure as a whole would be something like blue'(x) \land sky'(x), provided that no quantifier is retrieved from quantifier storage and takes scope at this node; the meaning of the adjunct and that of the head would both be the outermost elements of this representation.
+That is why the SEMHEAD value of this type of head-adjunct structure has to be identical to the LTOP value of the adjunct and the LTOP value of the head, as specified in (13d).

 The constraint in (13b) is for a nominal head-complement structure, such as the phrase mother of Bill.
 Assuming the standard type of semantic composition, the semantic representation for the phrase would be something like mother'(Bill'), provided that no quantifier is retrieved from quantifier storage and takes scope at this node; the meaning of the head would be the outermost non-quantificational element of this representation.
-This parallels what is specified in (13b).
+That is why the SEMHEAD value of the head-complement structure of this type has to be identical to the LTOP value of the head, as specified in (13b).

 And the constraint in (13a) is for head-subject structures and non-nominal headcomplement structures.
 This category of structures is treated separately from nominal head-complement structures because we assume (as stated in (5)) that the head is liberated in the former but not in the latter type of structure.
-As we will see shortly, the fact that the head is not compacted means that no quantifier is retrieved from quantifier storage at the head node.
+As we will see shortly, the fact that the head is not compacted means that no quantifier contained in the head is retrieved from quantifier storage and takes scope at this node.
 Therefore, if a standard kind of semantic interpretation were applied to this type of structure, the meaning of the head would necessarily constitute the outermost element of the resulting semantic representation for the structure as a whole.
-This is why (13a) requires that the SEMHEAD value of the mother node be identical to the SEMHEAD value of the head daughter.
-By requiring further that the LTOP value of the mother be equated with the LTOP value of the head daughter in this type of structure are indistinguishable as far as scope taking is concerned.
+That is why (13a) requires that the SEMHEAD value of the mother node be identical to the SEMHEAD value of the head daughter.
+By requiring further that the LTOP value of the mother be equated with the LTOP value of the head daughter, the constraint in (13a) is in effect saying that the mother and the head daughter in this type of structure are indistinguishable as far as scope taking is concerned.